Mediastinal germ cell tumours develop in germ cells. These are the cells in the body that develop into sperm and eggs.

 The most common combination is BEP.
 This stands for the chemotherapy drugs bleomycin, etoposide and cisplatin.
 You may have treatment on a clinical trial, or intensive chemotherapy using different drugs.

 After chemotherapy, your doctor will probably arrange a scan and more blood tests to check how well the treatment has worked.
 The tumour may shrink away altogether.

 You might have surgery if there is any sign that the cancer is still there after chemotherapy.

 During the operation, the surgeon removes any cancer left behind.
 They send this to the laboratory, where a specialist examines it.

 The type of surgery depends on where the remaining tumour is and whether it is close to any important body structures such as main blood vessels.

 Your surgeon will be able to explain exactly what is involved if you need an operation.

-If the tumour is large the usual treatment is chemotherapy.
-This is usually a combination of chemotherapy drugs and the most common type is BEP (bleomycin, etoposide and cisplatin).
+You usually have a combination of chemotherapy drugs.
+The most common type is BEP.
+This stands for the chemotherapy drugs bleomycin, etoposide and cisplatin.
 The treatment can get rid of the tumour completely for some people.

 After treatment, you will have regular check ups, including tests for any sign of the cancer coming back.